Are you wondering what to feed your pet iguana?

 It’s important to provide your pet iguana with a diet closely mimicking the nutritious, herbivorous food it enjoys in the wild.

-With this in mind, one of the essential foods to feed your captive iguana are dark green, leafy vegetables.
+With this in mind, one of the essential foods to feed your captive iguana is dark green, leafy vegetables.

 These types of vegetables should make up about 80-90% of your iguana’s diet.